vimaier/hpc-knapsack/README.md

 See class DynamicProgrammingParallelSolver

 The implementation was done by inserting a `#pragma omp parallel`-block in front of the outer loop.
 Accordingly the pragma of the inner loop has been changed to `#pragma omp for` (without the parallel keyword).
 But there is a disadvantage that comes with this solution.
 Everything within the parallel-block is now being executed multiple times (once per core).
 Many different approaches have been tried to achieve single execution of the outer loop while the parallel-block is preceding.
-All approaches, e.g. `#pragma omp single`, `#pragma omp critical`, explizites Setzen der Thread Anzahl, etc. resulted either in single execution of both loops or in having multiple parallel-blocks which caused a significant performance lost.
+All approaches, e.g. `#pragma omp single`, `#pragma omp critical`, explizites Setzen der Thread Anzahl, etc. resulted either in single execution of both loops or in having multiple parallel-blocks which caused a significant performance loss.
 Accordingly it remained to the multiple execution of the outer loop.
 Admittedly this does not change anything at the algorithm's result, but now it has to be examined how this affects the runtime.

 **Measurement:**